IMF lowers global growth forecasts, cites U.S. weakness

 Chinese stock markets have tumbled by more than 30 percent over the last month, prompting regulators to impose heavy-handed intervention to stem the rout.

-The IMF said the market crash suggests China could face difficulties as it tries to move from an investment-led economic growth model to one focused on domestic consumption.
+The IMF said the market crash suggests China could face difficulties as it tries to move from an investment-led economic growth model to one focussed on domestic consumption.

 The Fund also repeated its warning that asset price shifts and financial market volatility could disrupt predictions, though it expects geopolitical tensions tied to Russia and the Middle East to calm down next year.